 - Passive Restraint

-As of mid 2014, Rhode Islanders have been permitted to show digital proof of coverage on their smartphone or other mobile device.
+As of mid-2014, Rhode Islanders have been permitted to show digital proof of coverage on their smartphone or other mobile devices.

 It is unlawful to have lapsed coverage in Rhode Island.
 If you’re pulled over or in an accident without insurance, you face hefty fines and up to 1 year of license suspension.
 Additionally, the State uses the Uninsured Motorist Identification Database to discover residents with a registered vehicle but no current policy.
 If you’re identified, you’ll get a warning and grace period to acquire coverage, but if you don’t, your registration will be revoked and you’ll be charged fines.

 It’s against the law to drive in Rhode Island with the following BAC percentages:

 .08%+ at 21 years old or older